emanuelhuffman/react-portfolio/art-gallery/README.md

-### --Art gallery with resources pulled from the Metropolitan Museum of Art API
+# Art Gallery Project

-# Getting Started with Create React App
+Resources pulled from the Metropolitan Museum of Art API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).